dylanuys/MoocVisualization/README.md

 ### Custom Video Player
-The other component of our visualization presents the confusion points as a frequency distribution along the x-axis of the video, as shown below:
+The other component of our visualization presents the confusion points as a frequency distribution along the x-axis of the video, as shown below.:

 <p align="center">
    <img alt="video player" src="res/video_player.png" width="75%">
 </p>

+Here, the yellow ticks along the x-axis represent student confusion clicks corresponding to the same clicks heatmapped over the video at that time.
+The histogram beneath gives a visualization of this frequency distribution that makes it easier to identify the point(s) of maximum confusion.

 # Implementation Details